osegbotonie/enterprise-m365-administration-lab/docs/08-administrative-role-matrix.md

 * Security Administrator
 * Intune Administrator

-unless there is a documented business requirement.
+unless there is a documented business requirement and appropriate approval.

 The objective is to prevent unnecessary concentration of administrative power.